 I wanted to share an oldie but goodie in my house before St. Patrick’s Day is upon us.
 I realize some of you won’t make my Dublin coddle and will go with the traditional corned beef and cabbage.
 That’s okay I got something for your leftover corned beef – my reuben sandwich.

 I have been making this so long.
 I mean, close to 20 years.
 I still have the original recipe card my wife printed out.
 It’s nasty too.
 It has splashes all over it, what I can only guess is Worcestershire sauce and ketchup from the Russian dressing.
-It doesn’t have a smell though, promise.
+It doesn’t have a smell though, at least I don’t think so.

 So, if you have left over corned beef, use it.
 If not, just used deli corned beef.
 I love Boar’s Head’s corned beef.
 It’s the only one I’ll use, but I just love Boar’s Head.
 Have the deli shave it thin.